Silver25/django-bloger/README.md

 - Create new Heroku app, djangobloger
 - Terminal: install a production-ready webserver for Heroku: "pip3 install gunicorn~=20.1"
 - [ or for the last version: python -m pip install gunicorn]
-- Terminal: pip3 freeze --local > requirements.txt  [add to requirements file]
+- Terminal: pip3 freeze --local > requirements.txt  [ add to requirements file ]
 - Create Procfile, with declaration command to execute Django project
 - Add herokuapp.com to the ALLOWED_HOSTS list
 - Can't activate Heroku EcoDynos, NO such option ![Resources Tab without EcoDynos button](image04.png)
 - After few minutes, refresh/change tab and was activated ![EcoDynos displayed](image05.png)
-- Terminal: pip3 install whitenoise~=6.5.0  [Install Whitenoise package]
+- Terminal: pip3 install whitenoise~=6.5.0  [ Install Whitenoise package ]
-- Terminal: pip3 freeze --local > requirements.txt  [update requirements file]
+- Terminal: pip3 freeze --local > requirements.txt  [ update requirements file ]
 - GitHub, create new project [User stories] with issues as a part of my Repo
+- Start Blog walkthrough with new app = blog
+- Terminal: python manage.py startapp blog  [ creating the app 'blog' ]
+- Add the new app to the list of installed apps in the settings.py file
+- Add an import for HttpResponse in the blog/views.py file
+- Add a function to return the text string "Hello, Blog!" in the blog/views.py file
+- Import the appropriate views file and add the new path ‘blog/’ in my_project/urls
+- Terminal: test/run app in browser